 The Tenex procedure uses precise microscopic cutting to remove the affected tissue, increase circulation, and improve the overall function of the foot and heel.
 It is an outpatient procedure that requires a local anesthetic or mild sedation.

 Platelet-rich plasma (PRP) injections provide essential growth factors that help to accelerate wound repair and healing.
 Dr. Tehrani can administer these alone or integrate them with the Tenex procedure.

 These methods include rest, bracing, avoiding exercise, ice application, anti-inflammatory medications or corticosteroids, physical therapy, and occupational therapy.

-For more information about plantar fasciitis treatment, contact King’s Point Foot and Ankle Specialists today for a personalized consultation.
+For more information about plantar fasciitis treatment, contact Kings Point Foot & Ankle Specialists today for a personalized consultation.
 Click to book online or call the office to get started.